ioannis-doitsinis/My_Projects/03.LLM_Project/ReadMe.md

   1. Dataset Preparation:
    - Used a job descriptions dataset consisting of fields like company_name, position_title, and job_description.
-   - Prompts were crafted using company_name and position_title, while job_description was treated as the target output.
+   - Prompts were crafted using position_title, while job_description was treated as the target output.

   2. Fine-Tuning:
    - Fine-tuned GPT-2 on the job descriptions dataset using Hugging Face Transformers.
    - Employed techniques such as padding, truncation, and attention masking for efficient training on a GPU.

 3. Comparison:
-  - Compared the baseline GPT-2 results with the fine-tuned model, observing significant improvement in relevance and diversity of career suggestions.
+  - Compared the baseline GPT-2 results with the fine-tuned model, observing significant improvement in relevance of career suggestions.

 ## __Model Performance__